DSXiangLi/DecryptPrompt/README.md

   - ChatDB: AUGMENTING LLMS WITH DATABASES AS THEIR SYMBOLIC MEMORY
   - A comprehensive evaluation of ChatGPT’s zero-shot Text-to-SQL capability
   - Few-shot Text-to-SQL Translation using Structure and Content Prompt Learning
+  - Tool-Assisted Agent on SQL Inspection and Refinement in Real-World Scenarios
 - Domain Knowledge Intensive
   - Towards Knowledge-Intensive Text-to-SQL Semantic Parsing with Formulaic Knowledge
   - Bridging the Generalization Gap in Text-to-SQL Parsing with Schema Expansion